gitter-badger/angular-styleguide/README.md

     *Why?*: The unique short prefix identifies the directive's context and origin.
 For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.

-    Note: Avoid `ng-` as these are reserved for Angular directives.
+    Note: Avoid `ng-` as these are reserved for AngularJS directives.
 Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).

 ### Restrict to Elements and Attributes
 ###### [Style [Y074](#style-y074)]